stabu-dev/MindustryModTemplate/README.md

     *   **IDE (Recommended):** [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (Community Edition is free) is strongly suggested over basic text editors.
 2.  **Create Your Repository:**
     *   Click the `Use this template` button on the [GitHub repository page](https://github.com/stabu-dev/MindustryModTemplate) (or your fork).
-    *   Select "Create a new repository".
+    *   Select "Create a new repository."
 3.  **Clone Your Repository:**
     *   Clone the newly created repository to your local machine.